A Functional-Space Mean-Field Theory of Partially-Trained Three-Layer Neural Networks: Conclusions and Limitations

-In this work, we defined the infinite-width limit of a type of partially-trained three-layer NN by developing a functional-space MF theory.
-Through this theory, we proved a linear-rate convergence guarantee of the empirical loss for the limiting model.
-We then studied the functional spaces explored by the MF dynamics and presented a generalization bound through their Rademacher complexity.
-Our theory covers two different regimes of scaling the model output by its widths, which result in different behaviors through training despite both exhibiting feature learning, as we showed theoretically and empirically.
+In this work, we defined the infinite-width limit of \ptl NN by rigorously developing a functional-space MF theory.
+Through this framework, we proved a linear-rate convergence guarantee of the empirical loss for the limiting model.
+We then characterized the functional spaces explored by the MF dynamics via novel complexity measures based on optimal-transport-type distances between distributions of functions and bounded their Rademacher complexity.
+Our analysis covers two different regimes of scaling the model output by its width ($\alpha > 1/2$ and $\alpha = 1 / 2$), which result in different behaviors through training despite both exhibiting feature learning.

-Our theory is limited in several ways.
-First, as we do not consider regularization terms, the final generalization bound in Theorem~\ref{cor:gen_bdd} is only a posteriori and possibly vacuous due to the convergence rate bound being pessimistic.
-Second, a comparison of the new function spaces with the ones associated with shallow NNs is lacking.
-Third, the main theory needs boundedness and smoothness assumptions on the activation function of the second hidden layer, which therefore does not cover the ReLU function.
+Our theory is still limited in several ways.
+First, by only focusing on the unregularized setting, we do not have a priori generalization bounds derived.
+Second, a comparison of the new function spaces with the ones associated with $2$L NNs is still lacking.
+Third, the theoretical result on the MF limit needs boundedness and smoothness assumptions on the activation function of the second hidden layer, which is relatively standard in the literature but excludes e.g. the ReLU function.
 Lastly, the \ptl NN model assumes that the parameters in the first layer are fixed, which is not often seen in practice.
-While some of these shortcomings appear to be still out of reach given the current techniques, the framework developed in this work could be a helpful stepping stone for further advances.
+Despite these shortcomings, the framework developed in this work is a helpful stepping stone for further advances.
+In particular, we refer the readers to a follow-up work that extends the idea of a functional-space MF theory to cover more general multi-layer NNs where all layers are trainable \citep{chen2024nhl}.